garthk/cv/README.md

 I reckon you should hire me as one of the following:

-* Software architect and engineer
+* Software architect and engineer (front end or back end)
 * DevOps architect and engineer
 * UX and design tester
 * Consulting systems engineer